Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: Summary

 \section{Summary}

-Conventionally, the decay width of the W boson in hadrons can be determined, where the imposed scale is typically set to $M_W$, and the errors are estimated keeping in mind a scale range of $\mu_r \in [M_W/2.2M_W]$.
-The determination of the decay via this procedure introduces ambiguities of scale and renormalization scheme to a fixed estimation order.
-In practice, any observable in pQCD in a conventional setting introduces the same ambiguities and loses predictive power.
-The PMC formalism presents a solution to the above problem, by utilizing a renormalization scaling optimization for a high-energy process, based on the standard invariance of the renormalization group.
+In this work we have presented an improved determination of the hadronic decay width of the $W$ boson, $\Gamma_W^{\text{(had)}}$, up to the four-loop level using PMCs method.
+The PMC method systematically eliminates ambiguities in the renormalization scheme and scale, which typically arise in pQCD calculations, providing more precise and stable predictions.

-In this work, an accurate prediction of the hadronic decay width of the W boson has been presented by applying the PMC single scaling approach to disambiguate the conventional renormalization scaling in Eq.(\ref{tot}).
+Our results show that the PMC method significantly reduces the dependence of $\Gamma_W^{\text{(had)}}$ on the renormalization scale $\mu_r$, compared to conventional scale setting.
+As shown in Figures \ref{fig1} and \ref{fig:relative}, PMC-based predictions exhibit much smaller variations in the decay width across the range of renormalization scales considered, indicating reduced sensitivity to higher-order corrections.
+This demonstrates the advantage of the PMC method in improving theoretical precision for high-energy processes such as $W$ boson decays.

-Under the conventional adjustment, the QCD corrections up to four-loop present a dependency on the scale, which decreases when including higher corrections, while predictions made in the PMC adjustment are independent of the initial scale; this comparison of configurations is presented in Figures \ref{fig1} and \ref{fig2}.
-Including the QCD corrections, the value of the wide hadronic decay of the W-boson presented in Table \ref{tab1} was obtained (including the determination in the conventional fit).
+In addition, we have compared to the BLM method and its extensions to higher orders.
+The BLM/PMC method absorbs all non-conformal terms into the running coupling, further enhancing predictive power by eliminating unnecessary systematic errors.
+Our results highlight the advantages of these advanced renormalization scale-setting methods over traditional approaches, especially when seeking precision in pQCD predictions.

-Because there are different ways to identify the $N_f$-terms to $\beta$-series, leading to different effective observables, in Figure \ref{img3} the decay $W \rightarrow$ hadrons are presented, under the adjustments: conventional, PMC and the correspondence BLM / PMC.
-In this last case it was obtained
+Finally, the numerical analysis indicates that the PMC method provides a reliable prediction for $\Gamma_W^{\text{(had)}}$ and helps reduce theoretical uncertainties in the determination of other related observables, such as the strong coupling constant $\alpha_s$ and the charm-strange mixing parameter $|V_{cs}|$.
+The indirect extraction of $|V_{cs}|$ presented here is in good agreement with the latest experimental data, underscoring the relevance of accurate theoretical predictions for understanding the Standard Model parameters.

-The values obtained under the PMC and Correspondence BLM/PMC resolved the scheme and scale ambiguity and delivered a better prediction.
-In the last section, a value of the CKM matrix element, $\left|V_{cs}\right|$, is presented, determined indirectly by the hadronic decay of W in the case of conventional adjustment and PMC. \textbf{Declaration of competing interest}: The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
+In conclusion, the PMC method offers a robust framework for improving pQCD predictions, addressing longstanding issues in scale setting and delivering results that are stable and consistent with experimental measurements.
+This work represents a step forward in the precise determination of the hadronic decay width of the $W$ boson and its role in verifying the robustness of the Standard Model and exploring potential new physics.